 Fatima downloads the Xbox Family Settings app and together with Mohammed creates a new account for Mohammed, starting with an email address.
 Talking about privacy, they agree not to use his real name in the email and come up with a fun alias.
 Fatima then shows Mohammed that she is adding his account to their family group, explaining why this is important to protect him from strangers and content online.

-Because they've been reading resources from Netsafe and Keep It Real Online, Mohammed understands the importance of having an age-appropriate account.
+Because they've been reading the new resources from ThinkUKnow, Mohammed understands the importance of having an age-appropriate account.